deepakrjain/settle/README.md

 ```

 ### The Transactional Consistency Tradeoff
-In an expense platform, when a user logs an expense:
-1. An `Expense` entity and its `ExpenseSplit` records must be saved.
-2. Corresponding `LedgerEntry` rows (recording participant debts to the payer) must be written.

-If these two operations were split across two separate microservices (e.g. `ExpenseService` REST API calling `LedgerService` REST API):
-- A network partition or crash between the calls would leave the system in an inconsistent state: an expense exists in history, but nobody owes money in the ledger.
-- Solving this in a microservices architecture requires complex distributed sagas, compensating transactions, outbox patterns, and eventual consistency handling.
+When a user logs an expense, an `Expense` entity, its `ExpenseSplit` records, and the corresponding `LedgerEntry` debt rows must all be saved together.

+In a microservices setup with separate `ExpenseService` and `LedgerService` databases, network failures or crashes mid-request leave data inconsistent unless complex distributed sagas or outbox patterns are implemented.

-By choosing a **Modular Monolith architecture**, Spring Boot executes expense creation and ledger entry generation inside a **single ACID database transaction** (`@Transactional`).
-If any step fails, PostgreSQL issues a complete rollback — guaranteeing 100% data consistency with zero partial writes, zero network latency, and simple operational maintenance.
+By adopting a **Modular Monolith architecture**, Spring Boot executes expense creation and ledger entry generation inside a **single ACID database transaction** (`@Transactional`).
+If any operation fails, PostgreSQL performs an immediate rollback — guaranteeing 100% data consistency with zero partial writes and zero inter-service network latency.

 ---